← All Toolkits Pipa

 What are the true must-haves — and what are you flexible on?

 Be honest.
 If you'd hire someone without it, it's a nice-to-have.
 If you wouldn't move forward without it, it's a must-have.
-Conflating the two wastes time and filters out good people.
+Keeping these two lists separate saves time and keeps the process fair.

 Question 4 of 5